-Head of Brewing Operations, Emily Parker, reflects on finding out about the Monroe hop: “The nice thing about having a long-standing relationship with one of the oldest hop supplier groups, is that you can find out about new hops just by picking up the phone.
-When we wanted to find some new hops out of Germany, I knew just whom to call.”
+Head of Brewing Operations, Emily Parker, reflects on finding out about the Relax hop, “The nice thing about having a long-standing relationship with one of the oldest hop supplier groups, is that you can find out about new hops just by picking up the phone.
+When they told me how low the alpha-acid levels were, I was blown away.”

 Being based in the Midwest, Schlafly’s relationship with farmers is natural, yet unique in the craft beer industry.
 We work directly with those that grow our ingredients.
 Due to these relationships, Schlafly is often asked by the hop growers to provide feedback about how the hop performs in the brewing process.
 They want to learn what aromas are released, what flavors develop as the hop is boiled.